 auth_config:

-token: "123" # this is api key for wx.ai
+token: "<my_api_key>" # this is the API key for wx.ai

 chat_params: